Gain-of-function research: Experiments that have been referred to as "gain-of-function"

 A preprint by Boston University researchers, published on 14 October 2022, described their experiments splicing the SARS-CoV-2 BA.1 Omicron's spike protein into an ancestral SARS-CoV-2 variant isolated in the early days of the pandemic, creating a new chimeric version of the virus.
 All of the six mice exposed to the ancestral variant died; eight of the ten mice exposed to the chimeric variant died; and none of the ten mice exposed to Omicron died.
-This suggests that "mutations outside of spike are major determinants of the attenuated pathogenicity of Omicron 209 in K18-hACE2 mice".
-According to the preprint, the work was supported by grants from various branches of the NIH.
-(However, the NIH later denied funding the experiments.
-The researchers later stated the NIH did not fund the experiments directly.)
-On 17 October, the Daily Mail ran the headline "Boston University CREATES a new COVID strain that has an 80% kill rate — echoing dangerous experiments feared to have started the pandemic".
-(The headline was later flagged "as part of Facebook's efforts to combat false news and misinformation".
+This suggests that "mutations outside of spike are major determinants of the attenuated pathogenicity of Omicron in K18-hACE2 mice".
+According to the preprint, the work was supported by grants from various branches of the NIH, but the NIH later denied funding the experiments and the researchers stated the NIH did not fund the experiments directly.
+On 17 October, the Daily Mail ran the headline "Boston University CREATES a new COVID strain that has an 80% kill rate—echoing dangerous experiments feared to have started the pandemic".
+The headline was later flagged "as part of Facebook's efforts to combat false news and misinformation".
 PolitiFact noted the "lab leak" theory was unproven, and also stated "citing the 80% figure alone leaves out key context, including that the resulting strain was less fatal than the original, which killed 100% of mice.
-Experts say this kind of research is not unusual and the experiment was conducted in accordance with accepted safety procedures.")
+Experts say this kind of research is not unusual and the experiment was conducted in accordance with accepted safety procedures."
 All research funded by the NIH that can make COVID more virulent or transmissible must undergo an extra gain-of-function review.
 Critics charged that, because the chimera could have combined Omicron's high transmissibility with the ancestral strain's lethality, the experiment should have undergone the extra review.
-The researchers deny that the research was funded by the NIH, and also deny that the experiment qualified as gain-of-function in the first place.
+The researchers denied that the experiment qualified as gain-of-function in the first place.

 Gain-of-function research of concern

-Significant debate has taken place in the scientific community on how to assess risk-benefit of gain-of-function research, and how to engage the public in deliberations for policymaking.
+Significant debate has taken place in the scientific community on how to assess the risks and benefits of gain-of-function research, and how to engage the public in deliberations for policymaking.
 These concerns encompass biosafety, relating to the accidental release of a pathogen into the population, biosecurity relating to the intentional release of a pathogen into the population, and bioethics, the principles of biorisk management and research review procedures.